 “Be careful if you come outside.
 They sounded close.”

 “Eh.
 Sounds are tricky this time of year.”

 True.
-With the leaves gone from the deciduous trees and the snow clinging to the conifers, noises tend to carry strangely on air so thin and empty.
+With the leaves gone from the deciduous trees and the snow clinging to the conifers, sound carries strangely on air so thin and empty.

 “Still,” I say, thinking of Willow.

 “Don’t worry.
 I’ll tell Jane.
 We’ll be careful,” Dave assures me.

 After we hang up, I put the truck into four-wheel and back out of their long driveway.
 The clock on my dash reads 6:15.
 I could go home and make myself some dinner, but it’s Friday night and having dinner with my pets in my cabin, while cozy, sounds far too tame for a highly eligible twenty-three-year-old bachelorette like myself.

 I pull out onto the road, put the truck in drive, and then hit the media button on my steering wheel and use the mobile command to dial.

 A gruff male voice comes through the speakers after the third ring.
 “Y’ello there, Ella.”